Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: Real dataset example

 in order to find unimodal solutions to the MLE of the standard and extended maximization problems described in \eqref{log lik 1} and \eqref{log lik 2}.
 The results displayed in Figure \ref{Fig:Power Log} are very similar to the ones obtained for the MBBEFD example.
-This can be confirmed by comparing Table \ref{Tab:MBBEFD} and Table \ref{Tab:Power Log}, where most values coincide although they are actually different if we look at digits after the decimal point.
+This can be confirmed by comparing Table \ref{Tab:MBBEFD} and Table \ref{Tab:Power Log}, where most of the values coincide, although they are actually different if we look at digits after the decimal point.
+We conclude that this power logarithmic linked example does not improve the fit provided by the MBBEFD example, although this model allows for skewness.